 “Student-athletes with high resilience are more likely to succeed in High School and University (Tough, 2012, p.
 75).
 Extra-curricular sports can instill the attitude that failure is neither fatal nor final and help youth overcome adversity.
 The process of failing includes understanding what occurred and why and how to handle it in the future.
 Sessions to address these mental and psychological issues are as critical as the drills to correct physical and technical shortcomings” Coach Brock Bourgase (May 2005).

-Ngaruawahia High School’s Sports curriculum continues to grow and make gains on successes achieved in 2014.
+Ngaruawahia High School’s Sports curriculum continues to grow and make gains on successes achieved.
 The school has always been well-represented in Basketball, Netball, Waka Ama and Rugby with student interest in other sporting codes growing.
-In 2015, there has been the inclusion of Girl’s Football and Rugby, in local competitions, coupled with sporting recognition at regional and national level.
+There has been the inclusion of Girl’s Football and Rugby, in local competitions, coupled with sporting recognition at regional and national level.

 It is our view that by participating in sports, we will enable our students to learn about teamwork, sportsmanship, mutual trust among teammates and work ethic, which can translate back into positive learning relationships in the classroom.